-The Log Gulch Recreation Site provides visitors with 72 campsites.
+The Log Gulch Recreation Site provides visitors with 70 campsites with a 7 day stay limit.
 All but two of the campsites can accommodate RV or tent camping (or a combination of both); two campsites are tent-only sites.
 While tent camping is available at all campsites, only a limited number have grassy or optimally flat tent camping surfaces.
 Campsites are primitive, without hookups, but each campsite does have a fire pit and picnic table.
 Potable water is accessible at various locations throughout the area.
 Note, quiet hours are from 10 p.m. to 7 a.m. (no generators during this time).
 Do not camp outside numbered sites.
 Camp hosts or staff members are typically available onsite 7 days a week, from Memorial Day through Labor Day.

 This site has a loading dock with a boat ramp on each side.
 Two docks with boat slips are also available on a first-come, first-served basis.
-Boat slips are included in the camping/day use fee, and are available from 7 a.m. to 10 p.m.
+Boat slips are included in the camping/day use fee.
 A fish cleaning station is also available from 7 a.m. to 10 p.m.

 The recreation site also has a beach with an enclosed swimming area, available Memorial Day through Labor Day (no lifeguard on duty).
 Restrooms are available throughout the site, and the restroom closest to the beach has a changing room.